alexjungaalto/FederatedLearning/material/flower-tutorial/README.md

 python sim.py
 ```

 As discussed during the lecture, Flower strategies allow for a high degree of customization.
 In `sim_global_eval.py` we show how to enable centralized evaluation of the model using the whole MNIST dataset.
 It also shows how to use the History object returned by the simulation and make a simple line plot of _centralized accuracy_ over rounds.
-Note we are only modifying the strategy, you could therefore have the same functionlatiy in Part-A should you add the additional lines of code needed for _centralized evaluation_.
+Note we are only modifying the strategy, you could therefore have the same functionality in Part-A should you add the additional lines of code needed for _centralized evaluation_.

 ```bash
 # With default arguments runs 100 clients per round